 10 Totally Awesome Facts About David Hasselhoff

 Over the span of more than 40 years, David Hasselhoff—a.k.a.
 The Hoff—has inspired the world with his roles on The Young and the Restless, Knight Rider, Baywatch (the show, Baywatch Nights, and the recent movie) and also with his music career, which helped reunite Germany soon after the Berlin Wall fell.
-His self-deprecating humor has led to a variety of cameos (playing himself) in movies like Dodgeball, Killing Hasselhoff, and this year’s Guardians of the Galaxy Vol. 2.
-To celebrate The Hoff's career—and his 65th birthday—here are some things you might not have known about the beloved pop culture icon.
+His self-deprecating humor has led to a variety of cameos (playing himself) in movies like Dodgeball, Killing Hasselhoff, and Guardians of the Galaxy Vol. 2.
+To celebrate The Hoff's career—and his birthday (Hasselhoff was born in Baltimore, Maryland on July 17, 1952)—here are some things you might not have known about the beloved pop culture icon.

 The Guinness Book of World Records anointed Hasselhoff the title of "The World’s Most Watched Man on Television" because of Baywatch’s more than 1 billion viewers in 140 countries.
 In 2011, Hugh Laurie took the title away from Hasselhoff, but in June of the same year The Hoff won another title: the highest height a human was catapulted using a reverse bungee system.
 He was thrown nearly 230 feet at London’s Battersea Power Station.

 3. David Hasselhoff says Baywatch's slo-mo scenes developed from a lack of funds.